RSRemya/Regression_gemstone_endtoend/README.md

 ### folder: pipeline - create following files in it- __init__.py , prediction_pipeline.py, training_pipeline.py
 ### file: __init__.py

-## Create .gitignore in vs code to remove and:
+## Create .gitignore in vs code to remove unwanted folders and files from github and:
 ### in that file copy-paste  following things in the github link:
 FSDSRegression/.gitignore at main · krishnaik06/FSDSRegression (github.com)